How to Insert Drop Down Calendar in Excel (With Quick Steps)

 Steps

-• Now, right-click on the drop-down calendar and select View Codes.
+• Right-click on the drop-down calendar and select View Code.

 Drop Down Calendar in a Single Column

-• When you open the view code option, a visual basic interface will appear and there are random codes in that sheet.
-If you have to customize it, delete this, copy the following code, and paste it there.
+• When you open the view code option, a visual basic interface will appear with existing code.

 Sub Worksheet_SelectionChange(ByVal Target As Range)